Friday, July 29, 2016

 As was the Dirty Bird - lemon pepper chicken breast with pesto, fresh mozzarella, and red peppers.

 For dessert we had Salty Balls - cream cheese icing and salted caramel butter sauce on donut balls with chopped peanuts.
-They arrived warm in a cute cast iron pot.
-YUM.
+They arrived warm in a cast iron pot.

-I got the proofs back from Bubbie's senior portrait sitting, so it's time to update my Wall of Seniors in the bedroom. (note: I disagree that you shouldn't have picture of your family or kids in the bedroom.
-The bedroom is my happy place to read and stitch - why wouldn't I want to be surrounded by images of the people I love?)
+I got the proofs back from Bubbie's senior portrait sitting, so it's time to update my Wall of Seniors in the bedroom.
 I found another frame to match the others and gave all four of them a fresh coat of black spray paint.
 In a couple of weeks my grouping will be complete - four kids in senior pics, four kids all the way through high school.
 I can hardly believe it!

 Wednesday, July 27, 2016